President Alvi terms corruption, group interests major problems

 According to constitutional provisions, the president has to address a joint session of the Parliament at the beginning of the first session of the National Assembly after a general election as well as the first sitting of the assembly in every parliamentary year.

-Prime Minister Imran Khan, members of the federal cabinet and Parliament, chief ministers, governors, ambassadors, diplomats, members of civil society and important personalities from different walks of life are likely to attend the joint session.

-Special passes have been issued for the auspicious occasion.
-All leading entry and exit points would be strictly monitored and unauthorised vehicles would not be allowed to enter the federal capital without a thorough search.
+Special passes were issued for the occasion.
+All entry and exit points were strictly monitored and unauthorised vehicles were not allowed to enter the federal capital without a thorough search.

-Rangers officials along with police will be deployed to ensure foolproof security on the occasion.
+Rangers officials along with police were deployed to ensure foolproof security on the occasion.

 Comments